Infernal Affairs III

 At 59 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Of particular interest, this crucial beat Yeung discovers critical evidence linking Lau to Sam and the triads.
 The stakes escalate dramatically - false defeat as Yan realizes his own identity may be exposed in the investigation.
 The game becomes deadly serious., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 88 minutes (75% through) represents the emotional nadir.
 Here, Yeung is killed by Lau in the confrontation.
 The death of this truth-seeker represents the death of hope for justice and redemption.
-Yan witnesses or discovers this, confirming that the past's sins cannot be undone., indicates the protagonist at their lowest point.
+Yan witnesses or discovers this, confirming that the past's sins cannot be undone., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 81% of the runtime.
 Yan achieves clarity about his true nature and accepts his identity.
 He synthesizes his undercover experience with his police training to understand what must be done.
 He sees Lau's true nature clearly now., demonstrating the transformation achieved throughout the journey.